TitiSkywalker/Graphics/README.md

 ![alt text](output/examples.jpg)

 This project implements Monte Carlo ray tracing in C++, accelerated by MPI.
+I have also implemented a simplified version of this ray tracer in CUDA.
+You can check it out [here](https://github.com/TitiSkywalker/Graphics-CUDA).

 ## 0. Table of contents
 - [Installation](#1-Installation)